MVS-sysgen/sysgen/README.md

 # MVS Community Edition Sysgen

-:warning: This is a new version of sysgen without any software, if you are looking for the previous version checkout the `original` branch.

 To use this version of MVS you can download the current release and run `bash start_mvs.sh`.

 Requirements: